-Billing event messages contain an 8-octet binary Element ID of the CMS, CMTS or the MGC.
+Billing event messages contain an 8-octet Element ID of the CMS, CMTS or the MGC.
 The RKS MUST verify each billing event by ensuring that the specified Element ID correctly corresponds to the IP address.
 This check is done via a lookup into a map of IP addresses to Element IDs.
 Refer to section 7.3.3 on how this map is maintained.
+A combined element (such as a combined CMS/MGC) MAY use the same IP address and Security Association to convey Event Messages from both elements.
+Additionally, both elements may use the same Element ID.
+Refer to section 7.3.3.1 for information on how to maintain a map of multiple elements and Element IDs.